Yeshivah Gedolah Zal

 Yeshivah Gedolah "Zal" (ישיבה גדולה זאל), Yeshivah Gedolah, The Rabbinical College of Australia and New Zealand, or colloquially, Y.G., is a government accredited yeshiva, an academy for young Orthodox Jews to devote themselves to full-time rabbinical studies.
 It is located in St Kilda East, Victoria, Melbourne, Australia, and is the only yeshiva of its kind on the continent.
 It is under the auspices of the Chabad-Lubavitch Hasidic movement.
 It offers the government recognised Diploma of Talmudic Studies.

 Founding and naming

-It was founded on 1 February 1966, under the auspices of the Lubavitcher Rebbe, Rabbi Menachem Mendel Schneerson and is considered a branch of the Lubavitch Tomchei Temimim Yeshiva network, though not officially under that name.
+Yeshivah Gedolah was founded on 1 February 1966, under the auspices of the Lubavitcher Rebbe, Rabbi Menachem Mendel Schneerson.
 Both the addition of the word "Zal" (yid. - study hall) and the name "The Rabbinical College of Australia and New Zealand" were at the suggestion of Rabbi Schneerson.

 Rabbi Schneersohn would (ritually) sell the yeshiva with his private chametz (leavened bread) before Pesach (passover) each year.

 History and leadership

 Rabbi Zalman Serebryanski and Rabbi Yaakov Eliezer Herzog were the founding administrators.
 Rabbi Herzog was the Rosh Yeshiva and Rabbi Serebryanski was the Mashpia.
 Rabbi Chaim Gutnick served as honorary Rosh Yeshiva and would deliver weekly lectures and examine the students from time to time.

 In 1974, Rabbi Binyomin Gavriel Cohen became the new Rosh Yeshiva and in 1989 Rabbi Yaakov Winner was appointed Mashpia.
 Rabbi SholomBer Engel is the Mashgiach (supervisor).